tonyfosterdev/skyspecs/README.md

 ### Missing Features

 Ugh.
 It didn't all get done.
-What is missing is the ability to save query favorites.
+1. The ability to save query favorites.
+1. Paging large numbers of items.
+The page limits are set by the GitHub API.

 ## Available Scripts